ZHKKKe/PixelSSL/docs/getting_started.md

     ```
     python -m script.[name_of_the_script]
     ```
-    **NOTE**: You can specify the GPUs by adding `CUDA_VISIBLE_DEVICES=gpus-id` before the `python` command.
     **NOTE**: The naming rule of the scripts and the pretrained models is `[model architecture]_[dataset]_[labels ratio]_[SSL algorithm]`.

-4. If you want to train the model, please comment the following two lines on the script as:
+4. If you want to retrain the model, please comment the following two lines on the script as:
     ```
     # 'resume'  : 'pretrained/[name_of_the_pretrained_model]',
     # 'validation': True,